All about Cardboard Coffins!

 I did some research and discovered that, like all coffin pricing in Australia, there is no RRP (recommended retail price) listed publically for any coffins.
 This means that there’s no limit to what prices can be charged.
 We have made it a core element of our business to minimise our markups, however in the mainstream funeral industry coffins remain a cash-cow element of the core business.
 I have heard some funeral companies charging up to $5000 for these cardboards, which is absolutely insane.
 I just cannot understand WHY!?

-The Last Hurrah Funerals offers cardboard coffins and plantation timber bearers and calico shrouds as part of our professional services fee - meaning families don’t have to fork out any extra for these options, even with direct cremation.
+The Last Hurrah Funerals offers cardboard coffins as part of our professional services fee - meaning families don’t have to fork out any extra for these options, even with direct cremation.

 Many of our people have purchased a cardboard coffin without a service - for their own DIY funerals, to decorate for later use and so on.
 We have been charging $300 including postage to Melbourne.
 Definitely less expensive than almost any other coffin out there, except perhaps one made from MDF cut-offs, which, while certainly cheap for the funeral director to procure, is not truly sustainable or environmentally friendly, and is often really ugly to boot!